VolumeGraphics/traits/README.md

 Every method is uniquely identified by its signature, which consists of a name and a function type.

 > [!IMPORTANT]
 > `Method<>` refers to a predefined variable template.
-To be able to use this syntax, you must first declare the method name in the global namespace with the help of a macro.
+> To be able to use this syntax, you must first declare the exact same method name in the global namespace with the help of a macro.

 ```c++
 TRAITS_METHOD_DECLARATION(author);